 Sunscreen is an absolute necessity for any cruise, even to Alaska.
 It doesn’t have to be hot to get a sunburn and sun reflecting off snow will burn just as badly as sun reflecting off water.
+If your cruise goes anywhere tropical make sure your sunscreen is reef safe.
+Chemical and oil based sunscreens harm the coral reefs.
+If it doesn’t say biodegradable or reef safe or coral safe on the packaging then it’s not.
 A hat that shades your face is a good idea too, and of course some sunglasses.
 The weather doesn’t always cooperate, so either rain gear or a small umbrella is a good thing to include (and hope not to need.)

 Anyone prone to motion sickness may want to include dramamine or another sea-sickness remedy along with any other medications they may need.
 Most ships do have something available, but who wants to go down to the desk and wait in line to get it when feeling queesy?

 A waterproof case that you can wear around your neck to hold valuables like your room card comes in useful.